Myeloma is a disease in which cancerous plasma cells appear in bone marrow.

 As radiation and chemotherapy attack cancer cells, they also destroy stem cells.
 Therefore, physicians may use stem cell transplantation to rebuild a patient's supply of those cells.

 Before chemotherapy, doctors give the patient medication to increase the number of stem cells in the blood, and then draw blood.
 After the stem cells are removed, the blood is returned to the body.

-Types of stem cell transplantation include:
+stem cell transplantation include:

 - Autologous stem cell transplants are performed when high doses of chemotherapy are used to treat cancer.
 The chemotherapy drugs can destroy the patient's bone marrow, so some stem cells are taken from the blood stream (apheresis) prior to treatment.